SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 ### No. of concurrent tasks

-* Changing the number of concurrent tasks
+* Changing the number of concurrent tasks:

 You can change the number of concurrent task of an already submitted job array with `qalter`: